cksystemsteaching/selfie/book.md

 and so on.
 This is like the tables up to ten (bits) but of a computer scientist!
 You may have actually seen these numbers before but probably never knew where they came from.
 Try continuing the series yourself with more bits!
 2048, 4096,...
 You will quickly run out of room.

 Imagine, your cell phone can probably store a few billion bits.
 How many states is that?
-Far more than there are atoms in the known universe!
+Far more than there are particles in the known universe!
 Just in your pocket!
 This also means that the bits in your phone can be in so many different states that your phone would have long turned to dust before being able to try out all possible states these bits can be in.
 Conversely, it is unlikely that the bits in your phone will ever be in a state they have been in before since some bits are usually used to keep track of time and other environmental factors such as battery health which keep changing over time.

 So, what is it that your cell phone or any other computer does?
 Well, it really just stores an enormous amount of bits that are in a given state, which means each of those bits is either 0 or 1.
 And then the machine identifies at least one of those bits and then changes it from 0 to 1 if the bit was 0, and from 1 to 0 if the bit was 1.
 We call that change a *bit flip*.
 After that flip, the computation is either finished or the machine identifies another bit, or even the same bit as before, and flips that bit, and so on.
 Such a sequence of bit flips is what we call *computation*.